The Detector class#

 Simulating events in a detector#

-Finally, we can calculate how that flux would convert into the number of events in our detector using the calculate_event_rate function.
+Finally, we can calculate how that flux would convert into the number of events in a simulated detector using the Detector class from the snf_simulations.detector module.

 print(f" {rate_lower:.3e} to {rate_upper:.3e} per second")